sibprogrammer/icons-explorer/README.md

 ## License

-Project licensed under the GPLv3 license.
+Project is licensed under the GPLv3 license.
 See http://www.gnu.org/licenses/gpl.html

 Icons sets are licensed under the separate licenses.
 See corresponding LICENSE